 - Allow enough time for your first visit.
 Arrive 30 minutes prior to fill out any paperwork that may be required.
 Because our cancer specialists are very thorough, several hours may be needed to allow for lab work or additional diagnostic tests.

 - Bring a notebook to take notes with.
 This is a great place to write down your questions as well.
-Our booklet, "Your Treatment Organizer and Journal," can help keep you organized.
 Additional tools to help you stay organized can be found on OncoPilot.

 Helpful Tip: Before you leave your consultation, write down contact information for those involved in your care, including who to call if you need help during non-business hours or if you have follow-up questions.